gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 The original method proposed in the paper is a novel approach to handle uncertainties in visual recognition systems using the theory of Subjective Logic.
 This theory allows the system to express uncertainty and source trust explicitly, which is crucial in real-world scenarios where the input can be unpredictable and varied.

-In the paper, it is modeled that the uncertainty $U$ for each sample $x$ comes from two seperate sources, i.e., confusion $C$ and ignorance $I$.
+In the paper, it is modeled that the uncertainty $U$ for each sample $x$ comes from two separate sources, i.e., confusion $C$ and ignorance $I$.
 This is represented as:

 $$U^x = C^x + I^x$$